-Worldwide Chemicals Management Initiative (SAICM)
+Worldwide Chemicals Management Initiative (GFC (post SAICM))

 SAICM specifies international strategies and activities for achieving the goal (aiming to achieve, by 2020, that chemicals are used and produced in ways that lead to the minimization of significant adverse effects on human health and the environment) that was agreed in the World Summit held in 2002.